krlawrence/graph/book/README.md

 ## Preview releases

-Preview versions of the book in HTML and PDF format are produced more often than the formal releases in all formats.
+Preview versions of the book in HTML are automatically published [here](https://krlawrence.github.io/graph/) as changes arrive to the `main` branch of the repository.

-**An early preview of the second edition is not yet available, but will be soon.
-You can read the latest on GitHub as noted above, or build the files locally.**

-Preview versions of the first edition are still available at (HTML) http://kelvinlawrence.net/book/PracticalGremlin.html and (PDF) http://kelvinlawrence.net/book/PracticalGremlin.pdf

 ## How the book is organized
 This is the current layout of the second edition.
 As work progresses additional chapters